 - 1. HURT Veterans

-- 2. Wait Listed/Never Selected, Never HURTers
+- 2. Wait Listed but Never Selected

-- 3. Everyone Else
+- Everyone Else

-After the initial entrants are selected in lottery category, the random drawing from the pool of weighted applications will continue, in order to create a wait list for that category.
-Names will be ranked by the order in which they were drawn.
-The three wait lists will be posted approximately three days following the lottery.
+After entrants are selected in all three lottery categories, the random drawing from the pool of weighted applications will continue, in order to create a wait list for each category.
+Names will be ranked by the order in which they are drawn.
+The three wait lists will be posted approximately three days after the lottery on HURT100.com.